motaz007/Software_testing/README.md

 ## Usage:

-* Run the test for the C code in Q1:

- use the makefile which will generate the executable Unit_Tests
+* Run the test for the C code in Q1: use the makefile which will generate the executable Unit_Tests.

 * Run the python scripts in Q2:

   - To run the test for python code in Q2: use the following command line interface: